rmosolgo/graphql-ruby/guides/authorization/pundit_integration.md

 #### Handling Unauthorized Objects

-When any Policy method returns `false`, the unauthorized object is passed to {{ "Schema.unauthorized_object" | api_doc }}, as described in {% internal_link "Handling unauthorized objects", "/authorization/authorization#handling-unauthorized-objects" %}.
+When any Policy method returns `false`, the unauthorized object is passed to [Schema.unauthorized_object](rdoc-ref:Schema.unauthorized_object), as described in [Handling unauthorized objects](/authorization/authorization#handling-unauthorized-objects).

 ## Scopes

-The Pundit integration adds [Pundit scopes](https://github.com/varvet/pundit#scopes) to GraphQL-Ruby's {% internal_link "list scoping", "/authorization/scoping" %} feature.
+The Pundit integration adds [Pundit scopes](https://github.com/varvet/pundit#scopes) to GraphQL-Ruby's [list scoping](/authorization/scoping) feature.
 Any list or connection will be scoped.
 If a scope is missing, the query will crash rather than risk leaking unfiltered data.

 To scope lists of interface or union type, include the integration in your base union class and base interface module: